kolosov/webconnect2/README.txt

 It is webconnect2 based on webconnect 1.1 project(please read readme_1.1.txt)

+Webconnect2 supports gecko from 1.9.0 to 10 versions.
+Under windows Gecko 10 build requires a copy of mozutils.dll to root binary directory.

-webconnect2 ask gecko sdk for compilation and uses cmake based build system.
+Webconnect2 requires gecko sdk for compilation and uses cmake based build system.
 It is works both under linux and windows.
-Under windows I use wxwidget compiled without UNICODE support because there are some promlem seems linked with WCHAR.
 Steps for windows buildung:

 1) mkdir build_w2 && cd build_w2